QuantZero/ai-agents/agent-builder-agent/README.md

   - Why it failed (detailed error explanation)
   - How to fix it (suggested solutions)

-All reports are sent to `jamesdev0101@gmail.com` (hardcoded).
+All reports are sent to the address configured in `EMAIL_RECIPIENT` environment variable.
 The workflow always completes the email step, even if earlier steps failed.

 ## Example Output